New Warriors: Namorita as leader

 Night Thrasher leaves the team to put the Taylor Foundation in order, and Namorita assumes leadership.
 The team meet Turbo (Michiko "Mickey" Musashi), and get involved in the civil war in the country Trans-Sabal.
 Although they eventually retreat, the actions of the Warriors (most notably Namorita) have not helped the country.
 Meanwhile, Silhouette has gone missing and Speedball's parents split up.
 Speedball moves to New York with his mother to be closer to the New Warriors.

 The team faces the new villain Darkling and meet Cloak and Dagger and a second Turbo (Michael Jeffries).
 Marvel Boy adapts to prison life and becomes good friends with the guards, most notably the man who would become Hybrid.
 Marvel Boy helps find a compromise between the inmates and the Vault staff, quelling an inmate uprising.
 Meanwhile, Carlton LaFroyge (Hindsight Lad), Speedball's new neighbor, blackmails him into giving him Warriors membership after Carlton discovers Speedball's secret identity.

 Some time afterward, Namorita has a one-night stand with Kimeiko Ashu, a former adversary of Night Thrasher (unknown to her at that time).
 Ashu steals Namorita's address book, discovers the secret identities of the Warriors and kidnaps their families.
 Rage's grandmother, the last member of his family, accidentally dies.
 In retaliation, Rage kills Ashu.
 Night Thrasher justifies Rage's actions in court and the judge rules in Rage's favor and he is released into Chord's custody.
 Namorita leaves the team, feeling guilty.

-Nova is attacked by Garthan Saal, a Nova centurion, and after a conflict between the Warriors, Saal, Firelord, Air-Walker, and a power-mad Nova, Xandar is restored.
+Nova is attacked by Garthan Saal, a Nova Corps centurion, and after a conflict between the Warriors, Saal, Firelord, Air-Walker, and a power-mad Nova, Xandar is restored.
 Nova is promoted to the rank of Centurion Prime and allowed to return to Earth to continue his activities as a superhero.

 Meanwhile, Namorita faces trouble in Atlantis, and is captured.
 Her body is undergoing a cellular change, as a result of her being a clone, into a blue-skinned Atlantean.
 After a conversation with Namor, she renames herself Kymaera and decides to rejoin the New Warriors.
 Later, Marvel Boy is released on parole, but after anti-mutant attacks on his mother, decides not to rejoin the New Warriors, instead joining Shinobi Shaw and the Upstarts (as planned by him and Thrasher) and renaming himself Justice.